Bonoolu/SteganoFS/docs/gui_pluto_explorer.md

     Format and Unmount: Users have the ability to format the concealed filesystem or unmount a mounted folder, ensuring controlled access to the filesystem and its contents.

-User Assistance and Contact

-The Pluto Explorer provides an intuitive and user-friendly experience, supported by tooltips and contextual hints to guide users through various actions.
-Additionally, users seeking assistance, collaboration, or support can reach out via the provided contact information in the Contact and Support section of the readme.

-In summary, Pluto Explorer serves as a powerful and intuitive platform for interacting with concealed filesystems within steganographic image files.
-With its resemblance to familiar file explorers and a range of upcoming features, the GUI ensures efficient and user-friendly management of hidden data.
-Please note that, as with the overall project, Pluto Explorer is in active development, and additional features and enhancements are planned for future iterations.